- Home

 - Phase I: Public Works/Parks Operations Building, Emergency Operations Center and associated facilities – Completed

-- Phase II: City Hall and Municipal Court (Administrative Wing) – In progress
+- Phase II: City Hall and Municipal Court (Administrative Wing) – Completed Sept.
+2025

-- Phase III: Police Station (Justice Wing) - Future
+- Phase III: Police Department (Justice Wing) - Future

-Administrative Wing Remodel Begins Summer 2023: City Hall and Municipal Court to temporarily relocate
+Administrative Wing Remodel Underway in 2024: City Hall and Municipal Court temporarily relocate

-In order to remodel the Administrative Wing, department and court staff will need to relocate.
+In order to remodel the Administrative Wing, department and court staff needed to relocate.
 Staff from the Executive Department, City Clerk’s Office, Community Development, Finance, Human Resources, Information Technology Departments will move to a temporary City Hall.
 Municipal Court, Public Works and Parks and Recreation will function from the Public Works/Parks Operations Building.
 City Council, Planning Commission and city board meetings will be held at various locations.
-Relocation is expected in July 2023.
-Remodeling is expected to begin in late summer and be completed in 18-24 months.
+Relocation was complete in August 2023.
+Remodeling is expected to begin in mid-December 2023 and be completed in 18-24 months.

 - Public Works and Parks & Recreation Services, 769 Village Way